ctuning/ck-scc/README.md

 ## Extra notes

-* You can run all above actions (install_deps, compile, download_data, run_analysis, post_process and plot using one command:
+* You can run all above actions (install_deps, compile, download_data, run_analysis, post_process and plot) using CK "run" action as follows:
 ```
 $ ck run scc-workflow
 ```